OSC/ondemand/DEVELOPMENT.md

 For example if you need additional Linux capabilities you can use `OOD_CTR_CAPABILITIES` with a comma separated list of the capabilities you want.

+If `privileged` is in this list, no capabilies are used and the container is ran with the `--privileged` flag.

 ```shell
 OOD_CTR_CAPABILITIES=net_raw,net_admin
 ```